-Every quarter the FHA publishes a House Price Index report that gives investors information on historic home price changes in Milwaukee.
+Every month Freddie Mac publishes its House Price Index (FMHPI) report that gives investors information on current and historic home price changes in Milwaukee.
 Kiplinger reviews data from ATTOM Data Solutions to track longer-term housing prices and rank the affordability of homes in Milwaukee.

 Home price data from ATTOM Data Solutions was recently analyzed by Kiplinger to determine the affordability of housing in Milwaukee, Wisconsin:

-- Since the peak of the last real estate cycle, home prices in Milwaukee have decreased by 13.4%.
+- Since the peak of the last real estate cycle, home prices in Milwaukee have increased by 0.5%.

 - Housing affordability in Milwaukee is ranked as 2 out of 10, meaning that the Milwaukee metro area is one of the more affordable places to own a home in the U.S.

 When it comes to desirability, value, job market, and overall quality of life, Milwaukee receives strong scorecard rankings from U.S. News & World Report.
-Affordable rents, low unemployment, and a thriving nightlife and restaurant scene attract both Millennials and Boomers alike.
+Affordable rents, low unemployment, and a thriving nightlife and restaurant scene make the area attractive to live.

 Key Quality of Life Stats:

 - During the winter, ice skating and sledding are popular outdoor pastimes, while hiking and boating enthusiasts love the weather during summer and fall.